 When you start a recruitment agency in Australia, focus on these key areas:

-- Legal Compliance: Understand employment laws, register your business, and meet tax obligations like GST.
+- Legal Compliance: Understand employment laws, register your business, and meet tax obligations, such as GST.

 - Cash Flow Management: Set clear payment terms with clients and have a plan to manage delayed payments.